zacharysgoldberg/Receipt-Manager/README.md

 ## Future Improvements

-To include frontend templates, forget password/email feature, and replace PostgreSQL database with MongoDB.
+To include frontend UI using Anvil, forget password/email feature, and replace PostgreSQL database with MongoDB.